Imkun-on/rotten-tomatoes-sentiment-scraper/README.md

 2. **If searching by query**: select the title from the results list
 3. **View title info**: plot, cast, director, Tomatometer, Popcornmeter, etc.
 4. **(TV shows only) Pick seasons**: a Seasons table is shown with per-season Tomatometer/Popcornmeter and exact review counts; you choose which seasons to scrape (single, range, comma-separated, or `all`)
-5. **(TV shows only) Per-episode breakdown**: for each selected season a table with episode title, air date, Tomatometer %, critic count, average score (0-10), audience is shown
-6. **Scrape reviews**: scrapes all critic and audience reviews with a real-time progress bar; for TV shows reviews are pulled per-season and merged
+5. **Scrape reviews**: scrapes all critic and audience reviews with a real-time progress bar; for TV shows reviews are pulled per-season and merged
-7. **Sentiment analysis** (optional): assigns a 1-5 star sentiment score to each review
+6. **Sentiment analysis** (optional): assigns a 1-5 star sentiment score to each review
-8. **Browse reviews**: paginated display with original rating and sentiment score
+7. **Browse reviews**: paginated display with original rating and sentiment score
-9. **Export** (optional): save to CSV, JSON, or Excel in the `exports/` folder
+8. **Export** (optional): save to CSV, JSON, or Excel in the `exports/` folder

 ---